agriffard/TheAdminTheme/README.md

 ## Getting Started

-- Add the nuget package as a reference to your application using Orchard Core Cms Target.
+- Add the nuget package as a reference to your application.